-Triumph had been owned by BSA since 1951 and for some time the
+Triumph had been owned by BSA since 1951 and over time the two

-two companies had shared components across their models to reduce
+manufacturers started sharing components across their models to

-costs.
-In particular the Triumph Tiger Cub and BSA Bantam had used
+reduce costs.
+The Triumph Tiger Cub and BSA Bantam gradually started

-common parts such as forks, wheels, brakes, etc.
+to use some common parts, such as forks, brakes, etc.

-However, it wasn't until the mid-60's that a closer merger of the
+However, it wasn't until the mid-1960s that a closer merger of

 1959 Promotional photo